Close Menu

 6. Grating or clicking sounds: You may hear grating, clicking, or cracking of your joints.
 These sounds are called crepitus.
 It is caused by the rough surfaces of the joint rubbing against each other.

-7. Bone spurs: Osteoarthritis can result in bone spurs around the affected joint.
+7. Bone spurs: Osteoarthritis can result in bone spurs around the joint.
 Bone spurs can cause joint pain and further restrict your movement.

 If you have one or all of these symptoms, then you need to see a doctor.
 Your doctor can treat you for the chronic pain that comes from osteoarthritis.